BUSHIZO TV "Ken-arai" Secret Technique #07 Explaining how to repair the edge of a kendo mask!

 Should I apply it regularly?

-Tsuyuki : That's right.
-It's better to paint it.
-It's fine if it's just peeling a little, but if it's turned white, I think it's better to paint it with cashew paint, as it will make the leather stronger.
+露木 Yes, it's better to paint it.
+It's fine if it's just peeling a little, but if it's turned white, I think it's better to paint it with cashew oil, as it will make the leather stronger.

 ──Are cashews commercially available?

-Tsuyuki : Ah, these are already sold at home improvement stores.
-They cost about 800 yen each.
+露木 Ah, these are already sold at home improvement stores for about 800 yen each.

 Kenwash 7 Part 4